HasinaAkhter/Project1-UDACITY-/README.md

 2. Meeting of validation standard of html and css codes
 3. Responsive web-design
 4. html templates and documents use UTF-8 encoding
+5. Flex-box is used in order to create a comprehensive grid-based layout